is my updated version of traditional tapioca pudding for dessert. It’s dairy free and refined sugar free.

 Well, over time our craving for different desserts pushed tapioca pudding to the back burner until now.

-I’ve turned back time today and made minute tapioca parfaits with fresh berries for a light and festive dessert with a “pinch of healthy”.
+I’ve turned back time today and made tapioca parfaits and added fresh berries for a light and festive dessert with a “pinch of healthy”.

-I used coconut milk which is our favorite, but you can use Almond milk or your preferred milk alternative, and I used Monk fruit in place of refined sugar.
+I used coconut milk but you can use Almond milk or your preferred milk alternative.
+To keep this dessert refined sugar free I used granulated Monk fruit in place of sugar.
 I did use an egg but I have made this many times without egg if you would prefer a vegetarian dessert.
 It’s just as delicious without the egg.

 Minute tapioca is always in my pantry since I like to use it in my fruit pies in place of flour.
 For this tapioca dessert I adapted the recipe that is on the package of Kraft Minute Tapioca.